 Grants, program support and event sponsorships are available to nonprofit organizations primarily serving citizens in the following Oregon counties: Hood River, Wasco, Yamhill, Clackamas, Multnomah, Washington, Clatsop and Jackson, as well as Clark County in Southwest Washington.
 These organizations should promote health or contribute to the determinants of health.

-Complete our online application.
-Email us at with any questions.
-Our goal is to respond to all inquiries within 45 days.
+Email us with any questions.
+Our goal is to respond to all inquiries within 30 days.